dorjeduck/goldbach-vibes/README.md

 ### Goldbach Distance

-The Goldbach distance for a number n is defined as the smallest prime gap among all Goldbach pairs of 2*n, divided by 2.
-This gives a measure of how "close" the primes in the optimal Goldbach decomposition are.
+The Goldbach distance for a number n is the smallest number d for which n-d and n+d are both prime numbers, or -1 if no such number exists.

 ```bash
 # Plot Goldbach distances